 The Size and Shape of Orbits

-shows the relative sizes of the orbits of the planets, asteroid belt, and Kuiper belt.
+Figure below shows the relative sizes of the orbits of the planets, asteroid belt, and Kuiper belt.
 In general, the farther away from the Sun, the greater the distance from one planet’s orbit to the next.
-The orbits of the planets are not circular but slightly elliptical, with the Sun located at one of the foci (See opening image).
+The orbits of the planets are not circular but slightly elliptical, with the Sun located at one of the foci (see opening image).

 The relative sizes of the orbits of planets in the solar system.
 The inner solar system and asteroid belt is on the upper left.
 The upper right shows the outer planets and the Kuiper belt.